 > See more: Sample Local Food in Sapa

 Will we be expected to participate in any activities at the homestay?

 It really is up to you how involved you wish to be.
 It is though, very rewarding.
 Some of our guests have enjoyed getting into the fields and planting rice.
 Others, have befriended local people and visited their houses to have tea.
 Sometimes the guests have been keen for some more trekking and have taken short walks in the mountains.
 Whilst others have preferred to just relax.
 Assisting with cooking and household chores is both encouraged and interesting as it provides a better understanding of local life.

 You will normally enjoy dinner and stay with the same family.
-However as the neighbours all enjoy the company of guests, sometimes, the neighbours will share the benefits of tourism equally and cooking and eating will be at different houses.
+However as the neighbors all enjoy the company of guests, sometimes, the neighbors will share the benefits of tourism equally and cooking and eating will be at different houses.

 What kind of footwear do you recommend for trekking in Sapa?